mridul037/mridul037/README.md

 **Quote of the hour:**

-The purpose of computing is insight, not numbers.
+The best way to know that you have found the last bug is never to find the first bug.

-~ Richard Hamming
+~ Harlan Mills
 <pre>

 </pre>